 On October 20, the Energy Future Coalition (EFC), an initiative of the UN Foundation, and the Urban Air Initiative (UAI), sent a letter to EPA Administrator Gina McCarthy urging the agency to reconsider the analysis that underpins EPA air toxic modeling for vehicle fuels, arguing that the modeling approach is flawed.
 The letter was prompted by EPA’s release of 2014 updates to the Motor Vehicle Emissions Simulator (MOVES) on October 7.
 EPA had concluded that an increase in ethanol volume in fuels causes an increase in toxic emissions, both in the running and starting of the engine.
 Yet, neat ethanol is a non-toxic additive to gasoline, while gasoline, particularly the aromatic portion of each gallon, is toxic, carcinogenic and mutagenic.
 Following this logic, shouldn’t adding ethanol to gasoline lower its overall toxicity?

 History often repeats itself.
-Gasoline was originally oxygenated with lead.
+Lead was originally added to gasoline to prevent engine knock.
 Despite evidence of lead’s toxicity stretching back more than a century, it remained in our gasoline supply until the passage of the Clean Air Act Amendments of 1990, which mandated that it be fully removed by 1995.
 When lead was finally removed from gasoline, the oil industry insisted on a petroleum product as a replacement, MTBE.
 MTBE was also eventually replaced due to groundwater and soil contamination concerns, by the BTEX complex (benzene, toluene, ethyl-benzene and xylene).
 Yes, BTEX, particularly benzene was also known to be toxic when it was added to gasoline.
 Today, millions live in close proximity to clogged roadways where the toxic BTEX complex is burned by gasoline vehicles.
 Children and fetal development is especially sensitive to vehicle pollution but no one is immune to its effects.
 The health, societal, and economic impacts of this silent epidemic are staggering.
 Just as we ‘got the lead out’, it is now well past time to remove this toxic brew – the BTEX complex -- from our gasoline.